alerts, confirms and dialogs in one.

 This comes in handly when the user is about to do something critical.

-The autoClose option takes in a string, like 'confirm|4000' where confirm is the action to trigger after 4000 milliseconds.
+where confirm is the action to trigger after 4000 milliseconds.

 Practical examples of autoClose